BolajiAyodeji/awesome-jamstack/README.md

 ![](https://repository-images.githubusercontent.com/208843661/aa3deb80-6311-11ea-9d41-b2cdbbde72a9)

-[JAMstack](https://jamstack.org/) is a Modern web development architecture based on client-side JavaScript, reusable APIs, and prebuilt Markup. <br />
+[JAMstack](https://jamstack.org/) is a Modern web development architecture based on client-side JavaScript, reusable APIs, and prebuilt Markup.
 The JAMstack is not about specific technologies.
 It’s a new way of building websites and apps that delivers better performance, higher security, lower cost of scaling, and a better developer experience.

 *List inspired by the [awesome](https://github.com/sindresorhus/awesome) list and [awesome-nextjs](https://github.com/unicodeveloper/awesome-nextjs) list*

 ## Table of Contents

 - [Official Resources](#official-resources)
 - [Community](#community)
 - [Useful Tools](#useful-tools)